DragonflyStats/Projects/WhyR/WhyRSeminars.md

 * The webinars would need to take place at an appropriate time (e.g. 11am UTC).
 * We hope to recuit presenters the region to be presenters.
 We would also need to appoint and train webinar producers who will be available at appropriate times.

+####  Why R? in the Americas
+* Why R? notes the strong eco-system of the R communities in the American continents.
+* Why R? will seek to support the growth of these communities, and will be available for future collaborations.
+* For the foreseeable future, the Why R? foundation does not plan run R community events, unless in partnership with a local entity.
+* This does not preclude people from the Americas participating in our current pattern of events (i.e. events scheduled for European and African time zones)